dragontamer8740/unnamed-game/README.md

 another language).

 The tradeoff here is that it currently doesn't render properly in Microsoft Internet Explorer 11 or "Edge."
-Edge is nearly there, but it fails to properly render right-aligned text in SVG graphics I'm using for status bars.
+Edge is *nearly* there, but it fails to properly render right-aligned text in SVG graphics I'm using for status bars.
-IE 11 fails miserably.
+IE 11 fails miserably, as is to be expected.

 It works best in and is primarily developed targetting Firefox and related (gecko-based) browsers such as Seamonkey, Pale Moon, and Waterfox.
 It should be functional in Chrome/Chromium and other Blink-based browsers like Opera, too.

-It is not yet tested in newer versions of normal WebKit (Safari), but that will change once WebKitGTK is finished compiling here.
-All I can say for now is that it definitely doesn't render properly in the version of Safari shipped with iOS 8 or Safari 6.0.5 (OS X Mountain Lion - 10.8), but it works fine in Android Firefox and Chrome/Chromium.
+It is not yet tested in newer versions of normal WebKit (Safari), but it works in WebkitGTK, so *very modern* versions of Safari should theoretically work.

+It works fine in Android Firefox and Chrome/Chromium.

 If it works well in newer Safari, it should also render in all other browsers on iOS, since Apple forces them all to use its WebKit engine.